TrellixVulnTeam/swahilipython_SCMU/Doc/library/signal.rst

    The old wakeup fd is returned (or -1 if file descriptor wakeup was not enabled).
 If *fd* is -1, file descriptor wakeup is disabled.
    If not -1, *fd* must be non-blocking.
-It is up to the library to remove any bytes from *fd* before calling poll or select again.
+It is up to the library to remove any bytes kutoka *fd* before calling poll or select again.

-   When threads are enabled, this function can only be called from the main thread;
+   When threads are enabled, this function can only be called kutoka the main thread;
-   attempting to call it from other threads will cause a :exc:`ValueError` exception to be raised.
+   attempting to call it kutoka other threads will cause a :exc:`ValueError` exception to be raised.

    There are two common ways to use this function.
 In both approaches,